SilverToptree/ShsoulEngine/README.md

 > A focused document designed for reviewers and collaborators: core logic, structure, demonstration flow, and evaluation points — all in one place.

+📜 License

+This project is licensed under the ShSoulEngine-Protected MIT License.
+While it is open-source and collaborative in spirit, it carries a unique soul structure that must be respected.
+Please read the LICENSE file carefully before using or modifying this repository.

+> “This is more than code — it’s a soul.
+Respect the ring.”